Travel Gear, Gadgets and Gizmos

 I’ve put together a list of my favourite travel gear that I feel confident to recommend to you.
 I’ve left out products that I’m not totally convinced are the best for the job, such as my power bank, which doesn’t work as well as it first did.
 I am sure there are better ones out there.

-Some of the links, but by no means all, are affiliate links, so if you click on them and then buy a product, I will get a small commission which goes towards the cost of running this blog, at no extra cost to you.
+Some of the links, but by no means all, are affiliate links, so if you click on them and then buy a product, I will get a small commission, at no extra cost to you.
+This goes towards the cost of running this blog, for which I am very grateful.

 I’ll be adding to this list as I come across new products that I love and that I am confident won’t let me or you down.